On the extensions of the left modules for a meromorphic open-string vertex algebra, I: Introduction

 In the representation theory of various algebras (including, but not limited to, commutative associative algebras, associative algebras, Lie algebras, etc.), one of the main tools is the cohomological method.
 The powerful method of homological algebra often provides a unified treatment of many results in representation theory, giving not only solutions to open problems, but also conceptual understandings to the results.

 Vertex operator algebras (VOAs hereafter) arose naturally in both mathematics and physics (see \cite{BPZ}, \cite{B}, and \cite{FLM}) and are analogous to both Lie algebras and commutative associative algebras.
 In \cite{Hcoh}, Yi-Zhi Huang introduced two cohomology theories for grading-restricted vertex algebras and modules that are analogous to Hochschild and Harrison cohomology for commutative associative algebras.
 Huang's construction uses linear maps from the tensor powers of the vertex algebra to suitable spaces of ``rational functions valued in the algebraic completion of a $V$-module'' satisfying some natural conditions, including a technical convergence condition.
 Geometrically, this cohomology theory is consistent with the geometric and operadic formulation of VOA.
-Algebraically, the first and second cohomologies are given by (grading-preserving) derivations and first-order deformations, similarly to those for commutative associative algebras.
+Algebraically, the first and second cohomologies are given by grading-preserving derivations and first-order deformations, similarly to those for commutative associative algebras.

-In \cite{Q-Coh}, the author generalized Huang's work on the Hochschild-like cohomology in \cite{Hcoh}, and introduced a Hochschild-like cohomology theory for meromorphic open-string vertex algebras (a non-commutative generalization to VOAs) and their bimodules, analogously to the Hochschild cohomology for (not-necessarily commutative) associative algebras and the bimodules.
+In \cite{Q-Coh}, the author generalized Huang's work on the Hochschild-like cohomology in \cite{Hcoh}, and introduced a Hochschild-like cohomology theory for meromorphic open-string vertex algebras (a non-commutative generalization of VOAs) and their bimodules, analogous to the Hochschild cohomology for (not-necessarily commutative) associative algebras and their bimodules.
 As an application of the cohomology theory, in an early version of \cite{HQ-Red}, Huang and the author proved that if $V$ is a meromorphic open-string vertex algebra such that the first cohomology $\widehat{H}^1(V, W) = 0$ for every $V$-bimodule $W$, then every left $V$-module satisfying a technical but natural convergence condition is completely reducible.
 See also the author's Ph.D. thesis \cite{Q-Thesis}.

 We remark that the proof in the early version of \cite{HQ-Red} and in \cite{Q-Thesis} essentially uses only a particular type of $V$-bimodule $W$, namely the bimodule $\H_N(W_1, W_2)$ whose construction takes over the major part of the paper.
 Thus it is not necessary to require $\widehat{H}^1(V, W)= 0$ for every $V$-bimodule.
 Indeed, after the author's graduation, we found that $\widehat{H}^1(V, W)$ is nonzero for a large class of vertex operator algebras whose module category is semisimple.
 In these cases, $\widehat{H}^1(V, W)$ is given by the space $Z^1(V, W)$ of zero-mode derivations.
 The final version of \cite{HQ-Red} proves the same conclusion with the revised assumption: for every $V$-bimodule $W$, the first cohomology $\widehat{H}^1(V, W)=Z^1(V, W)$.
 It is conjectured that if every $V$-module is semisimple, then $\widehat{H}^1(V, W) = Z^1(V, W)$.
 The conjecture is supported by \cite{Q-1st-coh}, which computes $\widehat{H}^1(V, W)$ for the most common examples of VOA $V$ and $V$-modules $W$.